manideep1428/lavada-compiler/README.md

-# Project Name
+# Lovda Compiler

-This `CLI` package allow to convert the `.lovada` file to javascript
+A CLI package that converts `.lovda` files to JavaScript.
 If you come from telugu community you not need to much explanation about this project else

-Google it
+Google it about the words

 ## Installation

-Install the package using npm:

 ```bash
 npm install lovda-compiler
 ```

-Or with Yarn:
+or using Yarn:

 ```bash
 yarn add lovda-compiler